 Panasonic LX100 versus Sony A6500

 The Panasonic Lumix DMC-LX100 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in September 2014 and October 2016.
 The LX100 is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (LX100) and an APS-C sensor.
+The cameras are based on a Four Thirds (LX100) and an APS-C (A6500) sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 and the Sony A6500.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).